Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 ---
 [Scanlateanator](https://pranjal-adhikari.github.io/personal-projects/scanlateanator) is a specialized web application I designed for basic manga scanlation.
 Manga scanlation is the process of translating and editing manga pages for different languages.
 This web app is designed as a tool to aid up-and-coming beginners in scanlating... **without** having to download or pay for an application.
 It includes brush features, text management with custom font uploads, layering, multi-page management, and an undo/redo history on a per-page basis.

-This article explores the technical decisions, challenges, and solutions that were involved as I created this single-page web application.
+This article discusses the technical decisions, challenges, and solutions that I faced/made as I created this single-page web application.

 ## The Core Problem

-Manga scanlation involves several tedious steps: removing original text from speech bubbles (typically by painting them white), adding translated text with proper formatting (often with unique fonts typically not offered for free by most web-based image editors), managing multiple pages simultaneously, constantly reworking edits, and exporting the final results in a filetype that is suitable for the user's needs.
-Traditional solutions require complex desktop software with steep learning curves.
-My goal was to create something simpler, faster, and accessible directly in the browser.
+Manga scanlation involves several tedious steps: removing original text from speech bubbles (typically by brushing over them in white), adding translated text with proper formatting (often with unique fonts typically not offered for free by most web-based image editors), managing multiple pages simultaneously, constantly reworking edits, and then exporting the final results in a filetype that is suitable for the user's needs.
+Typical scanlation requires complex desktop software (such as Adobe Photoshop and GIMP) with steep learning curves.
+My goal was to create something simpler, faster, and far more accessible directly in the browser.

 ## Architecture Overview